goatshriek/stumpless/docs/examples/network/README.md

 provided they adhere to some basic standards or at least common practices.

 You'll need to decide what network and transport protocols that you want to use.
-There are enums listing all supported options, though IPv4 and IPv6 are the most common network protocols, and UDP and TCP the most common transport ones.
-The code below opens up a simple target to a UDP target over IPv4:
+There are enums listing all supported options, but IPv4 and IPv6 are the most common network protocols, and UDP and TCP the most common transport ones.
+The code below opens up a simple target to a UDP collector over IPv4:

     new_target = stumpless_open_network_target( "new-udp4-target",
                                                 "example.com",